Gemini 3.1 Flash-Lite: Built for intelligence at scale

 By Jakub Antkiewicz

-The model's economic proposition is straightforward, with pricing set at $0.25 per million input tokens and $1.50 per million output tokens.
-Google claims 3.1 Flash-Lite significantly outperforms its predecessor, 2.5 Flash, with a 2.5 times faster Time to First Answer Token and a 45% increase in output speed.
-The company supports these claims with benchmark data, noting an Elo score of 1432 on the Arena.ai Leaderboard and strong performance on reasoning and multimodal benchmarks like GPQA Diamond (86.9%) and MMMU Pro (76.8%), even surpassing some prior-generation flagship models.
+Priced at $0.25 per million input tokens and $1.50 per million output tokens, 3.1 Flash-Lite shows notable performance improvements over its predecessor, 2.5 Flash.
+According to the Artificial Analysis benchmark, it delivers a 2.5 times faster Time to First Answer Token and a 45% increase in output speed.
+The model has also achieved an Elo score of 1432 on the Arena.ai Leaderboard and performs well on reasoning benchmarks, including 86.9% on GPQA Diamond and 76.8% on MMMU Pro, surpassing some larger models from prior Gemini generations.